Enrichment at STEM includes after-school care, clubs and activities.

 If you have any questions or concerns regarding your student’s 504 Plan, please use the information below as a guide.
 Always begin at the top of the chart and move down, as needed, to address concerns and achieve resolution.

-As part of this process, ALL students in grade 5 not identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of November 2nd.
+As part of this process, ALL students in 2nd grade who have not been identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of February 16th.
 This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

 If your child is already identified for gifted programming, they will not participate in this universal screen testing.
 Your Gifted Education Facilitator will contact you directly with more detailed information about this process.

 If your child is in grades K, 1, 3, 4 and you believe he/she needs evaluation for Gifted Identification and Services, you may refer your child for testing by initiating the Gifted Identification Process.